Kaitoi Whakapaipai Kanohi

 - an understanding of camera and lighting techniques

-- research skills, if working on productions set in a certain era, as they need to get the make-up right.
+- research skills, if working on productions set in a certain era, to make sure the correct make-up style is used.

-Business, marketing and sales skills are important for make-up artists who are self-employed.
+Business, marketing, social media and sales skills are important for make-up artists who are self-employed.

-- usually work irregular hours or evenings if they work for film/theatre/television companies, and regular hours at salons or cosmetic stores
+- usually work irregular hours or evenings if they work for film/theatre/television companies, and some evenings and weekends at salons or cosmetic stores

-- usually work in dressing rooms at television/film studios and theatres, in hairdressing salons and in cosmetic stores
+- usually work in dressing rooms at television/film studios and theatres, in hairdressing salons or in cosmetic stores

 - may travel locally to clients' homes, and nationally or internationally to work on films, television programmes or fashion photo shoots